For nurses everyone is equal and when they come across someone who needs help, ‘Nurses just get on with it.’

 ‘Women have every right to be strong and knowledgeable,’ Beth says.

-IWD and the Year of the Nurse & Midwife
+International Women's Day and The Year of the Nurse & Midwife

 In the Year of the Nurse & Midwife, the ACN (Australian College of Nurses) share Beth’s excitement about IWD on 8 March, declaring their commitment ‘to championing for women’s equality, celebrate women’s achievements and challenge stereotypes and bias’.

 Beth sums up what so many nurses, educators and nursing students will be saying loud and clear from every corner of the world on 8 March 2020:

 ‘I'm proud to be a woman.
 I'm proud to be a nurse.
 I'm proud to be an academic.
 I have a lot to give.
 And as all women do.’